MelodytchiMuseum/MelodytchiMuseum.github.io/README.md

 # Welcome
 My name is Colton Burdick.
 I am currently 23 years old.
 I graduated from Mansfield University of Pennsylvania in May of 2017, getting a bachelor's degree in Computer Science.
 On this small site, you can view some of the programming projects I have done throughout my college career to get an idea of what I am capable of.
 The projects are sorted starting with the most recent project, and going further back into my college career.

-## Quick Links
-Click on any of the links to quickly jump to a project.

 ## TamaHotel
 ![Image](MelodytchiMuseum.github.io/scr/tamahotel.png)